phronmophobic/treemap-clj/markdown/treemaps-are-awesome.md

 ### Schemas

 Schemas excel at providing an abstract summary of data.
 Schemas have trouble with deeply nested data, data that are out of sync with the schema, and data that don't have a schema.
 Additionally, schemas don't usually detail real world usage.
-They often contain properties that are no longer used in practice or have developed new meaning that is at odds with the original property name.
+They often contain properties that are no longer used or have developed new meaning compared to what the original property name would suggest.
 Schemas are still very useful and can complement tools that work with concrete instances of data like treemaps, `pprint`, and data browsers.

-# Conclusions

-We've explored several techniques for improving the information density and clarity of treemaps for generically visualizing heterogeneous, hierarchical data.
-The size of the graphic can be specificed and the treemap will use the pixels available effectively.

 # Future Work

+**More sophisticated layout**
+Treemap layout in `treemap-clj` is fairly naive.
+The layout only considers one level at a time and only uses simple to heuristics to prefer squarish rectangles (aspect ratios close to 1) over long and thin rectangles.

+Currently, layout of the treemap rectangles is only done one layer at at time.
+It should be possible to produce better (for various metrics of better) layouts by considering more than one layer of the tree at a time.

+**Non rectangular treemaps**
+All `treemap-clj` layouts subdivide rectangles into smaller rectangles.
+However, the [literature](https://www.uni-konstanz.de/mmsp/pubsys/publishedFiles/NoBr12a.pdf) contains algorithms that subdivide areas into other shapes which could have interesting applications.

+**Interactive depth rendering**
+Allowing a user to interactively render a treemap up to X level of depth is likely to be an interesting way of exploring a data structure.

+**Alternative coloring schemes**
+Only two uses of color have been presented as part of `treemap-clj`, depth and data type.
+Other coloring schemes should be investigated.

+**Alternative size functions**
+As noted above, all `treemap-clj` implementations use a leaf size of 1.
+Plugging in different sizing functions would allow the user to emphasize different elements of a data structure.

+**Use Layout direction to encode more information**
+If you look at other visualization graphics, the direction on the chart typically encode information (eg. a financial chart that goes up and to the right is usually a positive sign).
+The directions on a treemap don't encode any meaning.
+It should be possible to place rectangles with certain properties close to either the edges or towards the center to emphasize different qualities of the data.

+**Graphic Design**
+I'm bad at graphic design and have probably violated innumerable graphic design principles.
+Incorporating graphic design expertise would greatly increase clarity and legibility.

+**Constraints, schemas and specs**
+Formal data specifications encode a ton of information.
+Encoding these specifications into the treemap graphic should increase the information density.

 # References